-There has been a long standing tradition in the Western Mysteries that we are to treat “the body as a temple”.
-There is a tremendous amount of information that is historical, religious, mystical and esoteric in nature that has fostered many written works on this subject.
-In regards to the practical work that one is to undertake at this point in their studies there will only be a few words mentioned as to the reasons why you would adopt these postures, on what is happening when we practice these postures, and the importance of following the directions given.
+The practical work in beginning studies there will only be a few words mentioned as to the reasons why you would adopt body postures and alignment.
+What is happening when we practice these postures, and the importance of following the directions given.

 The Sitting Posture

-The following exercises should be practiced in a quiet setting where you will not be disturbed for about five minutes.
+The following Body Postures and Alignment should be practiced in a quiet setting where you will not be disturbed for about five minutes.
 The four-fold breath given below, or other neutral type of breathing will work best with these postures.
 They should be done in the following sequence and for the approximate duration given.
 Do not go ahead to the next posture until you have worked up to the time allotted below.
 Don’t rush, be patient with yourself, and persevere.

 - Standing Posture (5 minutes/day) – hold the standing posture with eyes closed for five minutes straight.
 Do so once a day for five days within a week.
 Record the results in your journal noting the physical sensations and what your thoughts are during this time period.
 When done with the five days you may move on to the next posture.